brananharrison/EmployeeScheduler/README.md

 ![Img7](https://github.com/brananharrison/EmployeeScheduler/blob/master/img/sched7.png)

-The resulting Excel document is a sleek, readable schedule containing each employee's shifts separated by position.
+The resulting Excel document is a sleek, readable schedule containing each employee's shifts separated by position.<br><br><br>

 ## Features of the algorithm:
 - Algorithm optimizes preferred shifts relative to attendance and seniority